arteam/simple-json-rpc/client/README.md

 * `@JsonRpcService` marks an interface as a JSON-RPC service.
 * `@JsonRpcMethod` marks a method as a JSON-RPC method.
-* `@JsonRpcParam` is a mandatory annotation for the method parameter and it should contain a parameter name (this is a requirement because Java compiler doesn't retain information about parameter names in a class file and therefore this information is not available in runtime).
+* `@JsonRpcParam` is a mandatory annotation for the method parameter and it should contain a parameter name (this is mandatory because the Java compiler doesn't retain information about parameter names in a class file and therefore this information is not available in runtime).

 Additional annotations:

-* `@JsonRpcId` is used for defining a generator of request identifiers. `CurrentTimeIdGenerator` is used by default.
+* `@JsonRpcId` is used for defining the generator of request identifiers. `CurrentTimeIdGenerator` is used by default.
-* `@JsonRpcParams` is used for defining type of JSON-RPC request params (array or map).
+* `@JsonRpcParams` is used for defining the type of JSON-RPC request params (an array or a map).
 It could be applied on an interface and on a method as well.
 * `@JsonRpcOptional` is used for marking method parameter as an optional.
 Parameter that marked with this annotation can accept null values.
 By default all parameters are mandatory.

 ### Example